Small blue gray mobile home with a front porch

 Land Cost

 But remember, buying the land is just the beginning.
-You'll also have to pay for electricity, plumbing and other improvements.
-You'll also have to figure in the costs of your annual property taxes when buying land and a manufactured home, something that could boost the price of your factory-built dream home.
+You’ll also have to pay for electricity, plumbing and other improvements.
+And, you’ll likewise have to figure in the costs of your annual property taxes when buying land and a manufactured home – potentially boosting the price of your factory-built dream home.

 Manufactured Home Cost

-After you purchase your land, you'll have to pay for your manufactured home itself.
+After purchasing your land, you’ll have to pay for your manufactured home itself.
 The price of your home will vary depending on a host of factors, such as its size, style, customizations and add-ons.
-However, according the U.S. Census Bureau, in August of 2022, the average cost of a manufactured home was $125,700, far lower than the median price of a traditional home, which stood at $359,000 in January of 2023, according to the National Association of REALTORS® (NAR).

 Here are some of the more common factors that will influence the price of your manufactured home:

 • Add-ons and customizations: The more features you add to your manufactured home’s base model, the more you’ll pay.
-You’ll pay more if you upgrade cabinets and kitchen countertops to higher-quality models or if you add a fireplace or higher-end appliances.
+You’ll pay extra if you upgrade cabinets and kitchen countertops to higher-quality models, or if you add a fireplace or higher-end appliances.

 • Foundation: If you want to qualify for a mortgage, your manufactured home will usually need to rest on a foundation.
-According to HomeAdvisor, a foundation can cost anywhere from $3,500 - $25,000 and cost $7,000 on average.
+According to HomeAdvisor, the typical cost of a foundation is $4,042 – $14,493, and the cost is $9,247 on average.

 • Delivery: Once your home is built in a factory, it will be shipped to your land.
 This isn't free, either.
 The size of your home and the distance of the move will impact this price.

-• Taxes: Once your home is set up, you’ll have to pay property taxes to your local taxing body each year.
+• Taxes: Once your home is set up, you’ll have to pay property taxes to your local government each year.
 The amount you pay will vary depending on where you live and the value of your home.

 Loan Options For Buying A Manufactured Home With Land

-If you need to finance the purchase of a manufactured home, you will have options: There are several types of manufactured and mobile home loans from which you can choose.
+If you need to finance the purchase of a manufactured home, you’ll have options in the form of several types of manufactured and mobile home loans from which you can choose.

 Note that your manufactured home must usually be permanently affixed to its land with a foundation if you want to take out a mortgage loan.
-If your home is not attached to a foundation, you will need a chattel loan.
+If your home isn’t attached to a foundation, you’ll need a chattel loan.

-Here is a look at some of the financing options for these homes.
+Here’s a look at some of the financing options for these homes.
 Keep in mind that not all lenders provide these types of loans and the minimum requirements will vary per lender.
-For example, Rocket Mortgage does not offer USDA loans or chattel mortgages and also requires a down payment of 5% for manufactured homes.
+For example, Rocket Mortgage doesn’t offer USDA loans or chattel mortgages and also requires a down payment of 5% for manufactured homes.

 Minimum credit score